An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

 Here, we introduce a physics-informed discovery criterion that requires not only accurate reconstruction of $\tau_{ij}$ but also capturing the inter-scale energy transfer (both diffusion and backscattering), thus combining structural and functional modeling.
-Figure \ref{fig:CC alpha}(b) demonstrates that the L-curve in this new approach does not form an elbow around NGM2 (red circles), but rather, discovers a new closure (black circles) that has CC of $\tau_{ij}>0.99$ (Fig.~\ref{fig:CC alpha}(a)) and non-zero inter-scale energy transfer (Fig.~\ref{fig:CC alpha}(b)).
-We have found that the closure discovered at the new elbow is NGM2 plus the second term from the Taylor-series expansion involving the higher orders ($\mathcal{O}(\Delta^4$)), where filter width, $\Delta$, is twice the LES grid spacing (see Eq.~\eqref{eq:NGM}).
+Figure \ref{fig:CC alpha}(b) demonstrates that the L-curve in this new approach does \KJ{not} form an elbow around NGM2 (red circles), but rather, discovers a new closure (black circles) that has CC of $\tau_{ij}>0.99$ (Fig.~\ref{fig:CC alpha}(a)) and non-zero inter-scale energy transfer (Fig.~\ref{fig:CC alpha}(b)).
+We have found that the closure discovered at the new elbow is NGM2 plus the second term from the Taylor-series expansion involving the higher orders ($\mathcal{O}(\Delta^4$)), where \KJ{filter width, $\Delta$, is twice the LES grid spacing} (see Eq.~\eqref{eq:NGM}).
 We refer to this new closure as NGM4.
 As shown below, NGM4 outperforms existing physics-based closures in \textit{a priori} and \textit{a posteriori} tests.

 It is noteworthy that the L-curves in Fig.~\ref{fig:CC alpha} are consistently observed for all cases with any other $N_{\text{LES}}$.
-Note that increasing $\alpha$ leads to another closure with more terms but negligible improvements in CC; we have found this closure to be NGM6; see Eq.~\eqref{eq:NGM} (a generalized Taylor-series expansion of $\tau_{ij}$ is provided in the supplementary information).
-The equation discovery with the expansive 930-term library confirms that Taylor-series expansion offers the best representation of both $\tau_{ij}$ and the inter-scale energy transfer.
-Note that the memory terms never emerged during the discovery.
+Note that increasing $\alpha$ leads to another closure with more terms but negligible improvements in CC; we have found this closure to be NGM6; see Eq.~\eqref{eq:NGM} (a generalized Taylor-series expansion of $\tau_{ij}$ is provided in the supplementary information \cite{supp}).

 \begin{widetext}

 \end{widetext}